NAHammell/odin-recipes/README.md

-This project will serve to demonstrate the HTML skills I've learned thus far in The Odin Project.
+A simple recipes website to test the HTML skills I've learned so far.